Connect with others who understand.

 Pulmonary arterial hypertension (PAH) is a disease that’s not very well known among the general population.
 If you or a loved one has been diagnosed with PAH, you likely have plenty of questions — for starters, is PAH a rare disease?

 Yes, pulmonary arterial hypertension is rare.
-This lung disease is a form of pulmonary hypertension (PH), which damages the pulmonary arteries and causes high blood pressure in those blood vessels inside the lungs.
+This lung disease is a form of pulmonary hypertension (PH).
+The blood vessels in the lungs become thick and narrow, which leads to high blood pressure.
 In people with PAH, the heart’s right ventricle needs to work harder to pump blood into the arteries of the lungs.
 This type of PH raises the risk of right heart failure, blood clots, and other types of heart disease.

-Although there’s currently no cure for PAH, timely and regular care from medical specialists (cardiologists, pulmonologists, rheumatologists, and more) can help slow disease progression and improve quality of life.
+Although there’s no cure for PAH, timely and regular care from medical specialists who treat PAH (cardiologists, pulmonologists, rheumatologists, and more) can help slow disease progression and improve quality of life.

-Below, we offer more details that answer the question “Is pulmonary arterial hypertension rare?” and discuss other less-known facts about the condition.
+Below, we offer more details that answer the question “Is pulmonary arterial hypertension rare?” and discuss other less-known facts about PAH.
 Read on to learn more about this condition and get the care you need.

 1. PAH Is a Very Rare Disease

-PAH is a rare condition that affects about 15 to 55 people per million worldwide, per an article in The Lancet Respiratory Medicine.
-Approximately 500 to 1,000 new cases of PAH are diagnosed each year in the United States.
+PAH is a rare condition that affects about 15 to 55 people per million worldwide.
+Each year, from 500 to 1,000 new cases of PAH are diagnosed in the United States.
 About 15 percent to 20 percent of PAH cases are hereditary — known as heritable PAH — and linked to a family history of the disease.

 About 30 percent of PAH cases are associated with connective tissue disease, which can damage blood vessels.
 PAH can also be linked to congenital heart disease.